satishlokkoju/deepview/docs/general/support.rst

     - Original keras was not subsumed into tensorflow to ensure compatibility and so that they could both organically develop.
     - Keras 2.3.0 is the first release of Keras that brings keras in sync with tf.keras

-DeepView supports the use of both TensorFlow 1 and TensorFlow 2.
+DeepView supports the use of TensorFlow 2.
 Throughout, for Keras use, DeepView uses ``tf.keras``.
 Errors may arise when attempting to load a model with the function :func:`load_tf_model_from_path <deepview_tensorflow.load_tf_model_from_path>` for a model that was saved with native Keras.
 One possible solution is loading the model first outside of DeepView, and then using the :func:`load_tf_model_from_memory <deepview_tensorflow.load_tf_model_from_memory>` method to load into DeepView.
-(*Note*: In Tensorflow1, ensure that when clearing any session, it's the appropriate ``tf.keras`` vs. ``keras`` backend session.)

 MacOS Python Certificate Failure